ai-1st/aws-tools/README.md

 # AWS Tools Documentation

 This project contains AWS API integration tools for use in Vercel AI SDK.
-This project builds an npm module.
-Author is Dmitry Degtyarev.

 AWS API may produce thousands of datapoints which could easily overflow LLM context if used as-is.

 The important design decision is that tools return their responses in two formats:
 - a text summary intended to be added into the LLM context
 - a JSON with exact data points to be used for charting
+- a chart specification using vega-lite format

 The text summary is produced with the help of heuristics tailored for each tool.

+This project builds an npm module.
+Author is Dmitry Degtyarev.

 ## Table of Contents